-In this equation, N(t) represents the quantity of some substance N at time t.
+Here, N(t) represents the quantity of some substance N at time t.
 When t=0, the equation simplifies such that $N(t)=N_0$, the substance's initial quantity.
 As time passes, the substance decays according to the value of its "decay constant," λ .
-The larger the decay constant, the faster the substance will decay.
+The larger the decay constant, the faster the substance decays.
 The amount of time that it takes for the substance to decay by half is known as its "half-life," $t{1/2}$.
-Note that the decay constant, λ , and the half-life, $t{1/2}$, also share a deterministic relationship.
-We can use this to our advantage, and use one value to compute the other:
+Note that the decay constant, λ , and the half-life parameter, $t{1/2}$, share a deterministic relationship such that: